zoyatanweer/CLI-quiz-TheOffice/README.md

 # CLI-quiz-TheOffice
 A CLI quiz on the popular TV series 'The Office' .
+Made it using JavaScript.